callsmusic/tgvc-userbot/README.md

 - Read module docstrings of [plugins/](plugins) you are going to use at the beginning of the file for extra notes
-- Commands are available to the UserBot account itself only to simplify the source code, it's easy for you to fork the project and make modification to fit your needs

 # License